PHOTO: NSF Graduate Research Fellowship Recipients 2017–2019

 - Doctoral degree-seeking students who enter the doctoral program directly from a baccalaureate program may hold the fellowship for no more than 10 long semesters.
 Funding in the 11th and 12th semester is subject to availability and requires a petition.
 Students must show that they are in their anticipated graduating semester or the semester prior to the graduating semester and have the support of the dissertation advisor and the department.
 Required documentation and further details can be found on the GTF Extension Request form.

-- Graduate students holding the fellowship must be employed for the entire semester as a tuition-eligible Research Assistant (RA/TE), Teaching Assistant, or Instructional Assistant for no more than 20 hours per week (50% FTE) on campus at or above the minimum salary approved by the University.
+- Graduate students holding the fellowship must be employed for the entire semester as a tuition-eligible Research Assistant (RA/TE), Teaching Assistant, or Instructional Assistant for no more and no less than 20 hours per week (50% FTE) on campus at or above the minimum salary approved by the University.
 This requirement applies whether the student is registered for a full load or a reduced course load.
 Students who are employed in one of the above categories for only part of the semester do not qualify for the GTF, except if they are graduating and leave the university before the end of the graduating semester.
 In the summer, the employment period must coincide or substantially overlap with the summer session(s) of enrollment.
 Exceptions may be made on a case-by-case basis for students enrolled in a mini session.
 The employment, whether within the enrolling department or not, must be substantively related to the student's major field of study.
 Departments must be able to provide proof that the student’s employment is of direct academic benefit to his/her degree objective.
 Violation of this provision will result in withdrawal of the funding during the semester in which the violation occurs.

 - Students who receive a competitive fellowship which provides a monthly stipend for living expenses, but does not cover tuition, will be eligible for the GTF.